 David J. Fleming

 , Senior Researcher in the Center for Education Policy and Leadership, is assistant professor in the political science department at Furman University, where he teaches classes in research methodology, American politics and public policy.
 Dr. Fleming has significant experience in education research and program evaluation.
 A senior research associate for the School Choice Demonstration Project, he is participating in the official, state-authorized evaluation of the Milwaukee Parental Choice Program (MPCP) the nation’s oldest and largest urban school voucher program.
-He is also the project statistician for the Montessori, Overcoming Obstacles and Middle Grades research projects.
+He is also the project statistician for the Montessori, Overcoming Obstacles and research projects.
 Dr. Fleming graduated magna cum laude

 from the University of Notre Dame and earned his Ph.D. from the University of Wisconsin-Madison.